63.4 F

 Marty Martinez’s Retail Theft Repeal Bill Stalls at Virginia House

-The law was signed by on July 20, 2023.
+The law was signed by Glenn Youngkin on July 20, 2023.
 HB 2105, introduced early in the session that ran from January 8, 2025 to February 22, 2025, sought to repeal it.
 This bipartisan statute targets conspiracy to steal retail items worth more than $5,000 in a 90-day time period with the intent to resell.
 It was a response against viral videos of brazen shopping sprees throughout the U.S.

 Martinez said to a House Subcommittee late in January that the $5,000 threshold for felony convictions was arbitrary.
 We’ve had only six months to test this.
 I’d prefer to have data that shows it is hitting the right targets rather than lock people up over a few thousands dollars for years.

-Republicans and moderate reacted immediately to the bill, citing rising concerns about retail theft raised by store owners and Virginia Retail Federation.
-“This law sends out a clear message that Virginia will not tolerate smash-and-grab crime,” said Delegate , R-Pearisall.
+and moderate Democrats reacted immediately to the bill, citing rising concerns about retail theft raised by store owners and Virginia Retail Federation.
+“This law sends out a clear message that Virginia will not tolerate smash-and-grab crime,” said Delegate Jason Ballard, R-Pearisall.
 He echoed Attorney General ‘s 2023 position that harsher penalties would deter criminal activity.
 Martinez, who was unable to get the Democratic majority (51-49) on board, requested that the bill be sent to the Crime Commission in early February.
 The subcommittee agreed on February 3 and effectively put the bill on hold until 2025.

 Martinez’s decision is not one of defeat, but rather caution.
 He said, “I won’t give up.”
 He said, “I’m not giving up.”